brewffee/create-shortcut-nemo-action/README.md

 ![You can now use the Create Shortcut Here action within Nemo](./instruction/menu.png)

-####As a stand-alone application
+#### As a stand-alone application
-1. Open a terminal and navigate to the directory where you cloned the repository.
+1. Open a terminal and navigate to the directory where you downloaded the files.

         cd create-shortcut-nemo-action

 2. Move the create-shortcut binary to where you want to install it.
 In this case, I installed it in /usr/local/bin.

         sudo mv create-shortcut /usr/local/bin/